EyalAr/lwip/README.md

 ### Installation

-`npm install lwip`
+`npm install @randy.tarampi/lwip`

-Or, clone this repo and `cd lwip && npm install`.
+Or, clone this repo and `cd @randy.tarampi/lwip && npm install`.

 You can run tests with `npm test`.

 **Note:** Installation of this module involves compiling native code.
-If `npm install lwip` failes, you probably need to setup your system.
+If `npm install @randy.tarampi/lwip` failes, you probably need to setup your system.
 [See instructions](https://github.com/TooTallNate/node-gyp#installation).
 Building on Windows with Visual Studio requires version 2013 or higher.